 4. Set Specific Coaching Goals

 Once the needs are identified, the fourth step is to set clear and specific coaching goals.
 These goals should be SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.
-Setting such goals ensures that the coaching program has a clear direction and purpose.
+Setting such goals ensures the coaching program has a clear direction and purpose.
 For instance, if a leader needs to improve their team management skills, a specific goal could be to enhance their ability to delegate tasks effectively within six months.
-These goals should be closely linked to both the individual’s development needs and the organisation’s strategic objectives, creating a direct line of sight between personal growth and business success.
+These goals should be closely linked to the individual’s development needs and the organisation’s strategic objectives, creating a direct line of sight between personal growth and business success.

 5. Select the Right Coaching Model